axelerant/testimonials-widget/readme.txt

 = 3.0.0 =

-* This is a major overhaul *without* backwards compliance.
-If you use custom CSS, actions, or filters to modify Testimonials Widget and Testimonials Widget Premium actions or output, this upgrade will not be compatible with those modifications until corrections are made.
+This is a major overhaul *without* backwards compliance of over 80 changes.
+Further, if you use custom CSS, actions, or filters to modify Testimonials Widget and Testimonials Widget Premium actions or output, this upgrade will not be compatible with those modifications until corrections are made.
 Please read the [Testimonials Widget 3.0 and Testimonials Widget Premium 2.0 Upgrade Notice](https://aihrus.zendesk.com/entries/52514055) for more help.

 = Older Versions =